Acupuncture

 Discharge

-Once goals are met, treatment ends.
+Once your goals are met, treatment ends.

 Preventative Care